Prescott Elementary School serves 357 students in grades Prekindergarten-4.

 - Enrollment: 357 students

 - Student:Teacher Ratio: 14:1

 - Overall Testing Rank: Bottom 50% in AR

 - Source: National Center for Education Statistics (NCES), AR Dept. of Education

 Prescott Elementary School ranks among the top 20% of public schools in Arkansas for:

 Percent Eligible For Free Lunch

-Prescott Elementary School's student population of 529 students has stayed relatively flat over five school years.
+Prescott Elementary School's student population of 357 students has declined by 34% over five school years.